Weather Condition in Northern Thailand

 Dear travelers to North Thailand,

-Here is some useful info regarding the weather in general.
-And update on potential climate changes or natural catastrophes, as floods, etc.
+Information regarding the weather and update on potential climate changes or natural catastrophes, as floods, etc.

 Please send us an e-mail if you have any question about the weather, before booking your trip.